ml5js/ml5-next-gen/CONTRIBUTING.md

 ## The ml5.js Ecosystem

 ml5.js is comprised a number of related repositories which you can find at the ml5.js github organization - [github.com/ml5js](https://github.com/ml5js).
-As a contributor of ml5.js you should be aware of the other parallel repositories of the ml5 project.
+As a contributor of ml5.js you should be aware of the other parallel repositories of the ml5.js project.

 Here is a list of the repositories you most likely will be working with:

 - **[ml5-next-gen (this repository)](https://github.com/ml5js/ml5-next-gen)**: The main repository for the ml5.js library.
-The source code in the library is buldled into the `ml5.js` library files and gets published on [npm](https://www.npmjs.com/package/ml5).
+The source code in this repository is bundled into the `ml5.js` library files and gets published on [npm](https://www.npmjs.com/package/ml5).
-- **[ml5-website-v03-docsify](https://github.com/ml5js/ml5-website-v02-docsify)**: The repository for the [ml5.js documentatipn webpage](https://docs.ml5js.org), which is built using [Docsify](https://docsify.js.org/).
-It contains documentation and and reference materials for for the ml5.js library models.
+- **[ml5-website-v03-docsify](https://github.com/ml5js/ml5-website-v02-docsify)**: The repository for the [ml5.js documentation webpage](https://docs.ml5js.org), which is built using [Docsify](https://docsify.js.org/).
+It contains documentation and and reference materials for the ml5.js library users.
 - **[ml5-website-v02-gatsby](https://github.com/ml5js/ml5-website-v02-gatsby)**: The repository for the [main ml5.js website](https://ml5js.org), which is built using [Gatsby](https://www.gatsbyjs.com/).
 It contains information about the ml5.js project, community, and resources.

-## Contributing Workflow
+## Contribution Workflow

-**Preamble**: If you're interested in contributing to the ml5 project, just know you can always open an issue to ask questions or flag things that may seem confusing, unclear or intimidating.
-Our goal is to make ml5 as open and supportive as possible for those who want to be involved.
-Ok, now that's out of the way, here's how a general workflow for what contributions might look like to ml5.
+**Preamble**: If you're interested in contributing to the ml5.js project, just know you can always open an issue to ask questions or flag things that may seem confusing, unclear or intimidating.
+Our goal is to make ml5.js as open and supportive as possible for those who want to be involved.
+Ok, now that's out of the way, here's how a general workflow for what contributions to ml5.js might look like.

-1. Read the CONTRIBUTING.md docs. ❤️
+1. Read the CONTRIBUTING.md document. ❤️
-2. Take a peek at the [issues](https://github.com/ml5js/ml5-next-gen/issues) and identify something you'd like to address **or** file an issue about a bug you discovered.
-The issue could be addressing a bug, adding a new feature, updating an existing feature, or anything else. 🚩
+2. Take a peek at the [issues](https://github.com/ml5js/ml5-next-gen/issues) page and identify something you'd like to address **or** file a new issue.
+The issue could be about fixing a bug, adding a new feature, updating an existing feature, or anything else. 🚩
 3. Make a comment on the existing issue **or** indicate on your new issue that you're curious to do your best to solve it. 🔬
-4. Make a `forked` copy of the ml5-library and create it branch with a meaningful name such as `fix-detection-results`. 🍴
+4. Make a forked copy of the ml5-next-gen repository and create a branch with a meaningful name such as `fix-detection-results`. 🍴
 5. Jam on some coding sessions, commit your changes with descriptive commit messages, and push your changes to your branch. 💻
 6. When ready, [make a pull request to the `main` branch of ml5-next-gen](https://github.com/ml5js/ml5-next-gen/compare). 📄
 7. The ml5.js dev team will review your changes and reply with feedback or questions.
 When all looks good, your changes will be merged in and released with the next public update to the library. 🎉
 8. Hi-fives 👏 and hugs 🤗

+**Note**: If you are new to making contributions on GitHub, a great resource to check out is [first-contributions](https://github.com/firstcontributions/first-contributions), a repository that walks you through the process of making your first contribution.
+If you have any questions about the contribution workflow of ml5.js, please don't hesitate to reach out to the ml5.js team.

 ## Setup Development Environment

 We use node.js as our development environment for bundling code, running tests, and more.
 If you've never used node.js before, please [download and install Node.js here](https://nodejs.org/en/download/prebuilt-installer).
-Please select version 20 (`v20.x.x (LTS)`) of Node.js for your operating system and architecture of your computer.
+Please select the lts/iron (`v20.x.x (LTS)`) of Node.js for your operating system and architecture of your computer.

-If you already have a different version of Node.js, it might still be compatible with the library.
-However, we recommend installing [nvm](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating), a Node.js version manager and using Node.js version 20.
+If you already have a different version of Node.js installed, we recommend installing [nvm](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating), a Node.js version manager that allows you to switch between different versions of Node.js. and using Node.js version 20.
 Once you have nvm installed, you can run the following commands:

 ```
-nvm install 20
+nvm install lts/iron
-nvm use 20
+nvm use lts/iron
 ```

 We use [Yarn](https://yarnpkg.com/) instead of npm to help us better manage dependencies from TensorFlow.js.
 Yarn is a newer package manager that is very similar to NPM.
-[Here is a cheat sheet](https://www.digitalocean.com/community/tutorials/nodejs-npm-yarn-cheatsheet) for npm vs Yarn commands.
+[Here is a cheat sheet for NPM vs Yarn commands](https://www.digitalocean.com/community/tutorials/nodejs-npm-yarn-cheatsheet).

 Install yarn with the following command: